 Pros of Staying in Poipu

-Poipu is the hub of the south shore.
+As the hub of the south shore, there are plenty of things to do in Poipu.
 This is considered the “dry side” of Kauai, but there is still plenty of lush vegetation and swaying palms to marvel at!

 Like Princeville, Poipu offers a wide variety of places to stay.
 Here you’ll find everything from hotels and resorts to more moderately priced Air BnBs.
 Also like Princeville, Poipu is home to some truly incredible beaches.
 These include Shipwreck Beach and Poipu Beach, which many consider the best snorkeling spot on Kauai.

 Perhaps the greatest advantage to staying in Poipu is that you are much closer to the more remote Kauai points of interest.
 If you are planning on spending significant time in the Waimea Canyon and Koke’e State Park, which you absolutely should, you will allow yourself a lot more time on a day trip by starting from Poipu.
 The same goes for visits to the isolated Polihale State Park.

 Cons of Staying in Poipu